-The VIA program consists of six interdisciplinary courses that cover many areas of study, but focus in particular on the great ideas in history that inform the building of the "Good Life."
-Taken together, the courses provide a pathway ("via" in Latin) to graduation and to the best preparation for life in the 21st century.
+The VIA program consists of six courses that cover many areas of study, but focus in particular on the great ideas in history that inform the building of the "Good Life."
+Taken together, the courses provide a pathway ("via" in Latin) to graduation and a sound preparation for life in the 21st century.

-Working with professors as a team, students in the VIA program take one course together each semester beginning in the fall of the sophomore year and continuing until graduation.
-Four of the six courses fulfill Core Curriculum requirements.
+Working collaboratively with professors, students in the VIA program take one course together each semester beginning in the fall of the sophomore year and continuing until graduation.
+All VIA courses fulfill Core Curriculum requirements.

-Students apply for the VIA program in the spring of their freshman year.
-The deadline to apply is March 15, and up to 25 students are chosen by April 1 as VIA scholars for their remaining three years at the University.
+Students apply for the VIA program in the fall of their first year, and up to 25 students are selected as VIA scholars for their remaining three years at the University.

 The sophomore year looks at the wide variety of interpretations that have been given to visions of the "Good Life."
 Students need to become responsible for their own interpretations as they shape their lives.
 Interpretation here means not only the skill to read and think critically, but also the ability to translate historical ideas into some form of personal expression.